-The fair value of the FVOCI-equity instrument is assumed to approximate the carrying value as at 31 December 2019 because of the short period between the transaction date and reporting date.
+In 2020, the fair value of the FVOCI-equity instrument is determined using the discounted cash flows method.
+In 2019, the fair value of the FVOCI-equity instrument was assumed to approximate the carrying value because of the short period between the transaction date and reporting date.